repositony/ntools/readme.md

 ntools = { git = "https://github.com/repositony/ntools.git", features = ["full"] }
 ```

-However, it is strongly recommended that users are selective to avoid compiling
+It is recommended that users are more selective to avoid compiling unnecessary
-unnecessary dependencies.
+dependencies.

 For example, if only the `fispact` and `iaea` crates are needed: